effectiveidle/md/ProgrammingLanguage/gopl.md

 A short variable declaration acts like an assignment only to variables that were already declared in the same lexical block.
 A short variable declaration must declare at least one new variable

 ### 2.3.2-Pointers

-The zero value for a pointer of any type is nil

 It is perfectly safe for a function to return the address of a **local variable**